coralproject/coralproject-site-2016/install.md

 * Read our [Talk technical documentation.](https://coralproject.github.io/talk/index.html)
 * Read our [Ask technical documentation.](https://docs.coralproject.net/products/ask/)
-* If you need assistance, please email [Jeff Nelson, our Integrations Engineer.](mailto:jeff@mozillafoundation.org)
+* If you need assistance, please email [our Support Team.](mailto:support@coralproject.zendesk.com)

 <br/><br/>

 ## Pay for a hosted solution for Talk

 * We're partnering with Bocoup, the web platform experts, to offer a hosted solution for Talk.
 This includes management, support, and upgrades that match your newsroom needs.
 [Contact Boaz Sender at Bocoup](mailto:boaz@bocoup.com) for more information about Talk hosting.

 <br/><br/>